-Thank you for participating in the Fall 2020 U-Flourish Survey!
+Thank you for participating in the Spring 2021 U-Flourish Survey!

 View our study partner's, Oxford University's, U-Flourish site here.

 We are a multi-disciplinary group of researchers based at Queen’s and partnering with Queen's Student Wellness to understand how best to support student well-being and mental health.

 In September 2018, we began the U-Flourish Student Well-being and Academic Success Study to understand why some first-year students flourish while others do not.
 Since, we have heard back from thousands of participating students and now invite all undergraduate and graduate students to participate in our Fall or Winter semester surveys.
 Building on this success, U-Flourish has grown to examine how digital resources can improve student well-being and the efficacy of student mental health care.
 We've also developed a for-credit course available to Queen's students with an optional, evaluative, research component.
 This course focuses on the different aspects of mental health and seeks to improve student mental health literacy among those who enrol in it.